|AKTUELLT||JANI ANDERS PURHONEN||SKRIVERI|

 The composition is rebuilt each time, based on jointly defined elements.
 This joint attunement helps different actants approach the performance more evenly in a situation where so often assumptions about technical skills, ability and professionalism become overemphasized.
 Preparation thus gives time to find a common basis for defining the style direction, the placement of all included elements.

-The first experimental version of the work was an intervention in Helsinki’s theater academy’s smoking booth in November 2018.
+The first experimental version of the work was an intervention in Helsinki’s theater academy’s smoking booth in November 2018 (Documented on film as as 'We smoke with you').
 The algoritm behind this work was in its infancy, so the notation consisted of simple light signals that triggered phrases from the performers’ own repetition-based vocabulary.
-The group consisted of one dancer, a musician, and an actor, all of whom acted in their own ways, avoiding direct confrontation in a comically small space while amount of smoke changed the dynamics of commands.
+The group consisted of one dancer, a musician, and an actor and a synthesizer, all of whom acted in their own ways, avoiding direct confrontation in a comically small space while amount of smoke changed the dynamics of commands.
 Addiction, smoking culture and withdrawal served as thematic resources.

 The second iteration was a public demo in the Venice building in the former mental hospital of Lapinlahti, where two dancers were given pre-recorded instructions and keywords out of a precomposed database.
 The orientation of the two dancers was followed and compared by a computer algorithm that aimed toward coordinating movements by feeding balanced instructions, while divergent instructions were given in the case that performed movements would seem to coincide.
 Corresponding sound waves formed a background, modulating in accordance with the data on the dancers’ movements.